AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/pegaCDH.md

 ### Use case #1

-*In Telco:*
+### Telecommunications

-*A marketer wants to leverage insights from Data Science model-based next best action as delivered by Pega Customer Decision Hub for customer engagement, Pega Customer Decision Hub is heavily reliant on customer intent – for example "Interested_In_5G", "Interested_in_Unlimited_Dataplan" or "Interest_in_iPhone_accessories".*
+A marketer wants to leverage insights from data science model-based next best action as delivered by Pega Customer Decision Hub for customer engagement.
+Pega Customer Decision Hub is heavily reliant on customer intent – for example "Interested_In_5G", "Interested_in_Unlimited_Dataplan" or "Interest_in_iPhone_accessories".

 ### Use case #2

-*In Financial Services:*
+### Financial services

-*A marketer wants to optimize the offers for customers who subscribed or unsubscribed for Pension Plan or Retirement Plan newsletters.
-The financial services can ingest multiple CustomerID from their own CRM to Adobe Experience Platform, build segments from their own offline data, and send profiles that are entering and exiting the segments to Pega Customer Decision Hub for next-best-action (NBA) decisioning in outbound channels.*
+A marketer wants to optimize the offers for customers who subscribed or unsubscribed from Pension Plan or Retirement Plan newsletters.
+Financial services companies can ingest multiple Customer IDs from their own CRMs into Adobe Experience Platform, build segments from their own offline data, and send profiles that are entering and exiting the segments to Pega Customer Decision Hub for next-best-action (NBA) decisioning in outbound channels.

 ## Prerequisites {#prerequisites}